 "Some of the magicians thought I was going to use a lot of women in my forthcoming show and they are trying to beat me to it.
 They have been misinformed.
 I am going to specialize in Houdini stuff."

 - Houdini on his full evening show

-The show opened for a 3-night run at the Maryland Theater in Baltimore on August 31, 1925 (a full review of this performance was reproduced in Genii, October 1962).
+The show opened for a 3-night run at the Maryland Theater in Cumberland on August 31, 1925 (a full review of this performance was reproduced in Genii, October 1962).
 In December it arrived in New York and played on Broadway, first at the Shubert Theater on 44th St. and then the National on 41st.
 Street.

 Houdini billed the evening as "3 Shows In One."
 In many ways it was the culmination and a celebration of his entire career.
 The two and a half hour show (with two 10 minute intermissions) opened with Houdini arriving on stage to Pomp and Circumstance.
 The curtain was a gigantic tapestry made up of ribbons and awards that Houdini had been presented during his career.

 |Nothing up his sleeves.|